vplauzon/vplauzon.github.io/_posts/2020/2/2020-04-08-archiving-azure-monitor-data-with-kusto.md

 ## Ingestion process (happy path)

 Let's ingest data from Application Insights.
-We'll do it manually here but as mentionned in the introduction, we'll automate it in a future article.
+We'll do it manually here but as mentioned in the introduction, we'll automate it in a future article.
 The [full script is available on GitHub](https://github.com/vplauzon/kusto/blob/master/archive-monitor/ingest-process.kql).

 We'll simply follow the activities in the diagram we showed above.